jkmoua/CppNotes/Topics/Section3:FlowOfControl.md

 The important difference between the **while** and **do-while** loops involves when the controlling Boolean expression is checked.
 With a while statement, the Boolean expression is checked before the loop body is executed.
 If the Boolean expression evaluates to false, the body is not executed at all.
 With a do-while statement, the body of the loop is executed first and the Boolean expression is checked after the loop body is executed.
 Thus, the do-while statement always executes the loop body at least once.

 ### Loop Patterns
-The loop patterns discussed here are no actual C++ constructs.
+The loop patterns discussed here are not actual C++ constructs.
 They are just helpful ways to categorize loops while learning.

 **Question Type Loop** - The decision about whether to continue executing the loop is made by asking the user a question.
 ```cpp